TheEightBot/enterprise-application-patterns-using-maui/containerized_microservices.md

 The key concepts when creating and working with containers are:

 - Container Host: The physical or virtual machine configured to host containers.
 The container host will run one or more containers.

 - Container Image: An image consists of a union of layered filesystems stacked on top of each other, and is the basis of a container.
-An image does not have state and it never changes as it\'s deployed to different environments.
+An image does not have state and it never changes as it's deployed to different environments.

 - Container: A container is a runtime instance of an image.

 - Container OS Image: Containers are deployed from images.
 The container operating system image is the first layer in potentially many image layers that make up a container.
-A container operating system is immutable, and can\'t be modified.
+A container operating system is immutable, and can't be modified.

 - Container Repository: Each time a container image is created, the image and its dependencies are stored in a local repository.
 These images can be reused many times on the container host.
 The container images can also be stored in a public or private registry, such as